Kamran3231/E-commerce/README.md

 # E-commerce
-this is my project at seebiz during training
+this is my project at seebiz during training.it is good